Range: 0 - 9990 ppm (mg/L)

 Regarding the use of the EZ TDS - PPM Meter:

-The best use of the PPM (EZ TDS Meter) is to test the water being used to make the colloidal silver with to validate purity or reveal the level of measurable particulates.
+The best use of the PPM (EZ TDS Meter) is to test the water BEFORE you make the colloidal silver with to validate that the water "conductivity" meets the requirement for the colloidal silver maker process in terms of revealing the level of "measurable" particulates.

 Regarding measuring colloidal silver with a handheld meter: